 For instance, the snare can be lightly tapped from a mix of different samples than beating the drum with full energy.
 This eliminates that machine-gun-like sound, making it greatly realistic.

-I never liked the Alesis drum kits before as their entry-level e-kits don’t come with such technology.
+I never liked the Alesis drum kits before as their entry-level drum kits don’t come with such technology.
 More so, they don’t sound as good.

-The LCD is incredibly installed with nice visuals of each kit.
+The LCD screen is installed with nice visuals of each kit.
 You can get all the information about the presets.
 I found it better than the TD-50 series because of its high responsiveness.

 Also, the module carries an 8GB SD card on which you can lead new samples and sounds.
 The USB/MIDI connections are wonderful if you are looking to use virtual instruments with a DAW.